 Q. How can I find and purchase an IRA annuity?

 A. Locating and purchasing an IRA or 401k annuity is easy if you take advantage of this website's services.
-Your first step is to review the annuity rates you find on our site or use the calculator on the left to request a comparison annuity report that we email to you.
-Review the information and call us (800-872-6684) with all your questions.
+Your first step is to use the calculators on our site to create a free instant annuity comparison report with the names and amounts offered by 10+ leading insurance companies.
+As you review your quotes call us at 800-872-6684 with any questions.

-When you’re ready to apply, select your preferred insurance company and we’ll send you that company's annuity application with an IRA/401k transfer authorization form.
+When you’re ready to apply for your annuity, select your preferred insurance company and we’ll send you that company's annuity application with an IRA or 401k transfer authorization form.
 We'll help you complete all the necessary paperwork.

 When the insurance company receives your application it begins the roll-over process by sending your signed transfer authorization to your current IRA/401k custodian.
 After a few days, they in turn send the premium amount to the insurance company.
 That completes the transfer and your contract is issued and sent to you.
 As your agent we walk you through every step of the process.
 This services is provided free of charge.